Horrible: Live-Action TV

 - McGurk: A Dogs Life, a 1979 ABC half-hour "comedy" canceled with only the pilot aired.
 It starred Barney Martin (a.k.a.
 Morty Seinfeld) as a fat old dog named McGurk.
 All the cast wore the finest kindergarten-play-quality dog suits while a laugh track brayed over painful quips about such '70s classics as health food, Glen Campbell, joggers, and steel-belted radials.
 In an attempt to widen the demographics, the dogs next door were made "sexy" in a deeply disturbing and anatomically improbable way.
 Representative dialog: "Your lips told me no-no, but there was yes-yes in your tail."
 The human characters were not seen and spoke in Peanuts-style gibberish.
 The climax featured dancing dogs and a twist that would make M. Night Shyamalan cry.

 - Turn-On was a Totally Radical Sketch "Comedy" program on ABC in 1969.
 Inspired and produced by some of the same people who made the actual hit show Rowan and Martin's Laugh-In, it took everything in that show and turned it Up to Eleven.
-It was canned before the premiere had finished its half-hour run, though most of ABC at least let it finish running.note It tried to be psychedelic and just the sort of thing the young 'uns would dig (something television as a medium has never been good at) and surreal (which it perhaps succeeded at too well), along with being more openly sexual than shows normally got back then (which was the reason why TV executives and censors hated the show and wanted it to die).
+It was canned before the premiere had finished its half-hour run, though most of ABC at least let it finish running. note It tried to be psychedelic and just the sort of thing the young 'uns would dig (something television as a medium has never been good at) and surreal (which it perhaps succeeded at too well), along with being more openly sexual than shows normally got back then (which was the reason why TV executives and censors hated the show and wanted it to die).
 Here's a sampler.

 - Work It, ABC's 2012 cross-dressing comedy set In a World where only women are getting jobs, was critically savaged from the word "go".
 The writing was full of bottom-of-the-barrel humor and played so much to stereotype it wasn't even funny.
 The show's very premise was built on misogyny, and the writing was shamelessly racist.
 Offensive to women, minorities, and everybody else with a working brain, it was canned within two episodes (six episodes were ordered overall).
 Its only redeeming quality is that it killed off ABC's attempts to make "mancession" comedy a genre (it had failed once already earlier on in the season with Man Up).
 It was so bad, it broke IGN's rating scale, "earning" a zero out of ten.

 - Big Top, a hideous sitcom set in a circus.
 It was heavily cross-promoted by a bunch of people well aware how bad it was (in an article about sitcom writing on Radio 4, when the expert was asked to link it back to this show, she even admitted it wasn't funny) and drew criticism for being very unfunny with lazy, stock jokes (a clown... that makes children cry!) and starring a heavily Botoxed and facially immobile Amanda Holden as the main character.
 Its only redeeming feature was Tony Robinson somehow managing some genuine laughs with the lame material he got, and even then there are much better places to find Robinson in action.
-It was happily canned after 1 series and still frequently makes "worst sitcom" lists.
+It was happily canned after one series and still frequently makes "worst sitcom" lists.

-- In 2009, James Corden and Matthew Horne were riding high as the stars (and in Corden's case co-writer) of the critically acclaimed sitcom Gavin and Stacey.
+- In 2009, James Corden and Mathew Horne were riding high as the stars (and in Corden's case co-writer) of the critically acclaimed sitcom Gavin and Stacey.
 What could have gone wrong by giving them their own sketch comedy show, Horne & Corden?
 Just about everything.
-Sketch after sketch relied on the fact that Corden was fat and had a wobbly stomach (that was the joke), with other sketches featuring Matthew Horne as a gay war reporter who was frightened of war (that was the joke) or the pair teaching school children how to draw a penis on a blackboard (that was the joke).
+Sketch after sketch relied on the fact that Corden was fat and had a wobbly stomach (that was the joke), with other sketches featuring Mathew Horne as a gay war reporter who was frightened of war (that was the joke) or the pair teaching school children how to draw a penis on a blackboard (that was the joke).
 There was absolutely no attempt to develop any situations beyond the basic premise, which left just a load of puerile references to body parts and Corden's flab.
 The critical hostility was overwhelming, and declining audience figures led to the second series being cancelled.
 Corden himself stated in retrospect that he didn't know how to write a sketch show and was not good enough to pull it off.

 - Mad About Alice, a 2004 sitcom about a divorced couple forced to work together for the sake of their young son.
 The show was flat, tedious and predictable, with its thoroughly obvious plot (the characters beginning to wonder whether they still had feelings for each other) being treated as something shocking and original.
-What pushed it over the line was the publicity hype given to the show before it aired and the decision to cast Amanda Holden and Jamie Theakston, better known for their controversial private lives than their chops as comedy actors, in the lead roles; both demonstrated no sense of comic timing or delivery.
+What pushed it over the line was the publicity hype given to the show before it aired and the decision to cast Amanda Holden (making her second appearance on this page) and Jamie Theakston, better known for their controversial private lives than their chops as comedy actors, in the lead roles; both demonstrated no sense of comic timing or delivery.
 This led to widespread mockery from both viewers and the public, with all critical reviews negative, and many commentators stating that the show's only redeeming quality was the Fanservice scenes involving Holden and another actress.
 It was cancelled after its first season (thankfully consisting of just six episodes) and continues to make "worst TV" or "worst sitcom" lists in the UK.

 - The Melting Pot was a sitcom that aired on BBC1 in 1975... and ended the same night it premiered, joining the long list of shows canceled after one episode.
 The show was written by Spike Milligan, and starred him as a Pakistani illegal immigrant who tries to adjust to life in the titular district in London.
 Upon its premiere, the show was met with universal outrage for its Unfortunate Implications and at times, outright racism- however just as many people complained that the show was just plain not funny.
 The show is so bad that even the executives at the BBC like to pretend it didn't exist, and it also effectively ended Milligan's career.